OpenEvalProject/evals/manuscripts/elife-94181/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/94181/elife-94181-fig6-v1.jpg)

-**Figure 6.:** ER (IRE-1/XBP-1) - Innate immunity (PMK-1/p38 MAPK) axis.Vitamin C level is low in animals fed low sugar food, HK-E. coli.
+**Figure 6.:** Vitamin C level is low in animals fed low sugar food, HK-E. coli.
 Sugar and Vitamin C deficiency activate cellular UPRER and immune response, which promote animals to leave low-quality food and seek better food for survival.
 This cellular stress regulated physiological food evaluation system depends UPRER (IRE-1/XBP-1) - Innate immunity (PMK-1/p38 MAPK) axis in neuron.

 One of the cellular stress response pathways, the Unfolded Protein Response (UPRER), is activated by various stresses, including infection and nutrition deficiency, which disrupt the homeostasis of the endoplasmic reticulum (ER) (Hetz et al., 2020).
 The activation of UPRER, specifically in the nervous system, has been shown to promote changes in feeding and foraging behavior (Özbey et al., 2020).
 The p38 PMK-1 pathway is also crucial for regulating the expression of secreted innate immune effectors and is essential for survival during infection (Troemel et al., 2006).
 Therefore, these two pathways play a critical role in ensuring animals' survival in changing environments.
 However, it is still unclear whether UPRER and innate immunity evaluate food quality under physiological conditions.
 Our study provides evidence that low-quality food (HK-E. coli) activates both UPRER and p-PMK-1, leading to animals leaving the low-quality food.
 Previously finding have shown that inhibition of ER function promotes C. elegans avoid to the toxic food, which employs the MLK-1/MEK-1/KGB-1 pathway (Melo and Ruvkun, 2012).
 Notably, HK-E. coli induced avoidance behavior is independent of the KGB-1 pathway (Figure 5—figure supplement 1C).
 Additionally, our study reveals that neuronal UPRER and PMK-1 are essential for evaluating low-quality food, suggesting that the nervous system plays a critical role in assessing food quality.